 It’s best to prune fiddle leaf figs on a new moon in the spring or early summer.
 Take a moment before pruning to visualize how you’d like to transform your plant.
 Start with any crossing branches and damaged leaves.
 Next, you can prune a new shape into your ficus.
 Cut at least half an inch away from the trunk and leaves.
 When grown outdoors in your Garden the fiddle leaf can reach heights of 50 feet.
 Luckily, when grown inside, if your fig outgrows its home simply top the plant by cutting the trunk at the very tip with sterilized pruning shears.
 Water generously and apply fertilizer to help aid a quick recovery.

 pests and diseases 🐛

 Some common pests you may encounter with these plants include aphids, scale, whiteflies, and spider mites.
 Try and catch these pests early and wipe them away with a damp soapy cloth.
 If they persist, look for an organic pest control option.
-Bacterial and fungal diseases can be an issue with overwatering.
-Reduce your water inputs and treat as soon as possible with an organic fungicide or bactericide.
+Bacterial and fungal diseases can be an issue when you’ve overwatered your fiddle leaf fig. Reduce your water inputs and treat as soon as possible with an organic fungicide or bactericide.

 plant care tips

 - Salt rinse– High salt levels may accumulate in the soil.
 Rinse your plant monthly to remove unwanted salt.